bruceravel/demeter/documentation/Athena/plot/other.rst

 Zooming on a region of a plot is done using :program:`Gnuplot`'s own capabilities.
-In the plot window, a zoom is initiated by a right click.
+In the plot window, a zoom is initiated by a right click :mark:`rightclick,..`.
 The mouse is then dragged to cover a rectangular area on the plot.
-Right-clicking a second time will cause the plot to be redisplayed on the zoomed region.
+Right-clicking :mark:`rightclick,..` a second time will cause the plot to be redisplayed on the zoomed region.

 :program:`Gnuplot` displays the position of the cursor in the bottom part of the plot window.
 This is continuously updated as the mouse